 MAJOR DEPARTMENT ADMISSION

-Upon entry into the curriculum, each student will be assigned a faculty academic adviser.
-It is required that the student meet with the adviser prior to each class registration period and that all courses to be applied toward the degree be selected with the advice and approval of the adviser.
+Upon entry into the program, each student will be assigned a faculty academic advisor.
+It is required that the student meet with the advisor prior to each class registration period and that all courses to be applied toward the degree be selected with the advice and approval of the advisor.
 Students are expected to have their academic records reviewed and obtain approval from the department prior to application to the University registrar for award of the degree in order to insure that all curricular requirements will be satisfied by the time of intended graduation.

 The department maintains a high standard of excellence in meeting its objective of providing the student with extensive experience in the fields of computer engineering and electronics engineering.
 The development of both hardware and software and the knowledge of the interrelationship of these areas is enhanced through the extensive use of laboratory equipment.
 The applicable University bulletins and College academic policies must be followed to ensure that the student satisfies the campus general education requirements.